eileenlyly/STA250HW3/README.md

 |0.8138 | 0.5566 | *0.48|
 |0.8441 | 0.4950|*0.40 |

-K-nearesr neighbors beats others!
+K-nearest neighbors beats others!
 And it runs much faster, which only takes 5 seconds to train the sample and predict.